-Regardless of which one of these day trip you take, your trip to Lisbon, Portugal is sure to be greatly enhanced by any of these wonderful places.
+Regardless of which one of these day trips from Lisbon you take, your trip to Lisbon, Portugal is sure to be greatly enhanced by any of these wonderful places.

-Have a question or comment about any of these day trips from Lisbon?
+Have a question or comment about any of these trips around Lisbon day tours?
 Let us know your thoughts in the comments below.

 Like it?
 Pin this list of day trips from Lisbon to save for later!

 This Portugal travel guide to the best Lisbon Portugal Day Trips was first written in May 2020 but was updated in March 2023 for accuracy and current information